sbylmake/s3736964/README.md

 ```
 ### Which of these qualifications, skills & experience do I possess?

 I currently have a very surface level understanding of the world of information security, and how it relates to the internal and external security of sensitive data within organisations.
-I also don’t have relevant qualifications for this role, as I have only just began my Bachelor of Information Technology degree, and have never had practical experience working within this industry.
+I also don’t have relevant qualifications for this role, as I have only just began my Bachelor of Information Technology degree, and have never had practical experience working within this industry - another requirement that this position seeks.

 ### How will I gain the required attributes for this position?

-Through completing my Bachelor of Information Technology degree - majoring in cybersecurity - I will have gained the essential qualification for entering the cybersecurity industry, however due to my lack of experience, I could only justifiably enter the industry at a junior position, a role that could potentially provide me with the experience to fulfill my selected Cybersecurity Analyst role in later years.
+Through completing my Bachelor of Information Technology degree - majoring in cybersecurity - I will have gained the base qualification for entering the cybersecurity industry (a degree), however due to my lack of industry experience, I could only justifiably enter the industry at a junior position, into a role that could potentially provide me with the experience and qualifications to fulfill my selected Cybersecurity Analyst role in later years.

 ## Personal Profile